 aiven command

 The aiven commands can be used to give access to an already existing Aiven service by creating a AivenApplication in your specified namespace and extract credentials.
 Specifically the aiven create service command will create a personal, protected, and time-limited credential.
-This uses your currently configured kubectl context, so in order for it to work you need to select a suitable context first.
 For instance, credentials for nav-prod can only be generated in the prod clusters.

 create